SPOT the signs

 SIGN up

-AASLD=American Association for the Study of Liver Diseases; ALP=alkaline phosphatase; EHR=electronic health record; EMR=electronic medical record; PBC=primary biliary cholangitis; UDCA=ursodeoxycholic acid; ULN=upper limit of normal.
+AASLD=American Association for the Study of Liver Diseases; ALP=alkaline phosphatase; EHR=electronic health record; EMR=electronic medical record; ICD-10=International Classification of Diseases, 10th Revision; PBC=primary biliary cholangitis; UDCA=ursodeoxycholic acid; ULN=upper limit of normal.